 of Every Month

 Put on a smile and roll up your sleeves!
-Volunteer at Return to Freedom from May through August 2017 and help us feed wild horses — and a lot more!
+Volunteer at Return to Freedom and help us feed wild horses — and a lot more!

 Please note that the Return to Freedom American Wild Horse Sanctuary is open to visitors only by appointment or during an event.
 To visit or to book a reservation for a program or event, please email us here.